Kirchnerism: Characteristics

-Economically, Kirchnerism has pursued an economic policy of industrialist developmentalism.
-Tariffs protect local industry and employment.
+Economically, Kirchnerism has pursued an economic policy of industrialist developmentalism, and tariffs to protect the local industry and employment.
+The movement was also characterized by actively developing economic relations with Brazil and Venezuela; it took an antagonistic position towards the IMF and the United States, denouncing both for imperialist policies and promoting austerity measures.
+Under Kirchner, the national economy started recovering, which resulted in economic growth and declining unemployment by 2003.
+This allowed Kirchnerism to become the dominant force of modern Peronism.
+Political scientists Bonvecchi and Zelaznik wrote: "Menem had converted Peronism from a labor-based party to a “neoliberal” force.
+Kirchner's agenda, contrary to Menem's, was in tune with the traditional state-centered Peronist preferences.
+Kirchner was therefore able to return Peronism to its political tradition."
+Kirchnerism came to be seen as a movement that "represents the current version of left Peronism, modernised for the times".

 Internationally, Kirchnerism has strongly supported Mercosur and vice versa, to the point that the President of Mercosur, Carlos Álvarez, is a Kirchnerist.
 One of the most prominent aims of Kirchnerism is to strengthen Argentine relations with the countries of Latin America and to establish a South American economic axis.
 Recent economic measures posited by Fernández's government have nevertheless hurt Argentina's relationship with these countries, mainly Brazil and Uruguay, whose President José "Pepe" Mujica expressed worries regarding Argentina going towards an "autarkist" form of government and the Kirchnerist economic model "complicating relationships and multiplying difficulties" in bilateral commerce.

 Kirchnerism, in particular former minister of health Ginés González García, has shown a liberal attitude to birth control and sexuality, including the legalization of same-sex marriage, both of which have provoked the opposition of the Catholic Church and other conservative sectors.

 Ideology

 Five economic tenets

-According to Alberto Fernández, the Chief of the Cabinet of Ministers during the first five years of Kirchnerism and currently serving as President of Argentina, they followed five tenets regarding the economy, which explained the perceived early success of the movement:
+According to Alberto Fernández, the Chief of the Cabinet of Ministers during the first five years of Kirchnerism and former President of Argentina, they followed five tenets regarding the economy, which explained the perceived early success of the movement: